library(tidyverse)

 error_y = ~ list(array = sd, color = "black")

-Insight: We can clearly see the size of the correlations and the confidence intervals marked in this plot. father
+)Insight: We can clearly see the size of the correlations and the confidence intervals marked in this plot. father has somewhat greater correlation with childrenโs height, as compared to mother. nkids seems to matter very slightly, in a negative way.

 This kind of plot will be very useful when we pursue linear regression models.

 Q.5.
 How can we show this correlation in a set of Scatter Plots + Regression Lines?
-Can we recreate Galton’s famous diagram?
+Can we recreate Galtonโs famous diagram?

 # For the father